At Pickering Village Dental, our dentists offer both in-office and take-home teeth whitening options to help our Ajax patients brighten their smiles.

 Peroxide-based bleaching agents in teeth whitening solutions work to lighten the colour of your teeth.
 As the active ingredient breaks down, oxygen acts on the tooth enamel, creating the whitening effect.

 In-Office Teeth Whitening

 In about two hours at our dental clinic, you can have your teeth professionally whitened.

 To begin, your dentist will put a barrier around your gums to protect them, then apply a thin layer of gel, which will chemically activate on each tooth.

 This process is repeated a few times until we achieve the desired shade of white.

 Take-Home Teeth Whitening

-We offer at-home teeth whitening options at Pickering Village Dental Office, so you can whiten your teeth in the comfort and convenience of your home.
+We offer at-home teeth whitening options at Pickering Village Dental, so you can whiten your teeth in the comfort and convenience of your home.